-We have elected to provide access to our proxy materials primarily over the Internet, pursuant to the U.S. Securities and Exchange Commission's ("SEC) "notice and access" rules.
-We believe this process expedites stockholders' receipt of proxy materials, while also lowering the costs of our Annual Meeting and conserving natural resources.
-On or about August , 2017, we mailed a Notice of Internet Availability of Proxy Materials (the "Notice") to each of our stockholders entitled to notice of and to vote at the Annual Meeting, which contained instructions for accessing the attached Proxy Statement, our Annual Report on SEC Form 10-K for our fiscal year ended March 31, 2017 ("Annual Report") and voting instructions.
+We have elected to provide access to our proxy materials primarily electronically over the Internet, pursuant to the U.S. Securities and Exchange Commission's (SEC) "notice and access" rules.
+We believe this process expedites stockholders' receipt of proxy materials, conserves natural resources and reduces the costs of our Annual Meeting.
+On or about July 27, 2018, we mailed a Notice of Internet Availability of Proxy Materials (the Notice) to each of our stockholders entitled to notice of and to vote at the Annual Meeting, which contained instructions for accessing the attached Proxy Statement, our Annual Report on Form 10-K for our fiscal year ended March 31, 2018 (the Annual Report) and voting instructions.
 The Notice also included instructions on how you can receive a paper copy of your proxy materials.
 The Proxy Statement and the Annual Report both are available on the Internet at: www.envisionreports.com/VTGN

-The close of business on Monday, July 17, 2017 (the "Record Date") has been fixed as the Record Date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournments or postponements thereof.
+The close of business on Friday, July 20, 2018 (the Record Date) has been fixed as the Record Date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournments or postponements thereof.
 Only holders of record of our common stock at the close of business on the Record Date are entitled to notice of and to vote at the Annual Meeting.
 A complete list of these stockholders will be available for examination by any of our stockholders for purposes pertaining to the Annual Meeting at our corporate offices, located at 343 Allerton Avenue, South San Francisco, California 94080, during normal business hours for a period of ten days prior to the Annual Meeting, and at the time and place of the Annual Meeting.